edouardpoitras/osm-geo-mapper/README.md

  - Arrow keys for directional movement (also supports vi keys h,j,k,l)
  - 'z' to zoom in/out
  - Hold Shift to move 10x faster
+ - Enter to load more data at your current location (uses previously chosen radius)
  - 'q' or Esc to quit

 ## But Why